dat-a-man/300-Day-Journey-Data-Engineering/README.md

-# Remote Data Engineering Mastery Roadmap (Top 0.01% Strategy)
+# Data Engineering Learning Strategy

 ## 🎯 **Mission Statement**
 Transform into a **master of the modern lakehouse tech stack**, achieving **technical excellence** and **deep expertise** in data engineering that positions you among the top practitioners in the field.